luoyec/luoyec.github.io/_pages/about.md

 and human adaptation.
 I combine different theoretical and empirical strategies in my research, such as modern econometric methods for causal inference, machine learning, and optimal control theories.

+I will join the Innovation, Policy, and Entrepreneurship Thrust of the Society Hub of The Hong Kong University of Science and Technology (Guangzhou) as an Assistant Professor beginning from Fall 2022.

 Please access my updated CV here: [CV](../files/CV_Chen2021.pdf)